sal55/langs/Benchmarks.md

 **Notes**

 * All executables include the M language's runtime libraries.
-Those compiled with BB or BCC do not include any C libraries (they use an external DLL MSVCRT.DLL.
-I don't know what is included in the programs compiled with GCC or TCC.)
+Those compiled with BB or BCC do not include any C libraries (they use an external DLL MSVCRT.DLL).
+I don't know what is included in the programs compiled with GCC or TCC.

 * (GCC-O1 is roughly 10% slower on these programs than -O3.
 That means BB-opt would be just over 30% slower on that second average.)